skupperproject/skupper/doc/tls/README.md

 Now we can issue a key pair for the public site and put it in the `public-server-tls` Secret.

-> ⚠️ Do not forget: substitute in your RouterAccess host in for COMMON_NAME
+> ⚠️ Do not forget:  replace  COMMON_NAME with your RouterAccess host.

 ```
 COMMON_NAME=172.18.255.193